 In February 2020, the U.S. announced its intent to negotiate a trade agreement with Kenya.
 This would be the first agreement with a sub-Saharan African country.

-Total U.S.-Kenya two way trade currently reaches over $1.24 billion annually.
-In 2021, the U.S. exported $562 million worth of goods to Kenya.
-Oil and gas made up the largest export category at $137 million.
-This was followed by chemicals at $96 million and transportation equipment at $71 million.
-Imports from Kenya into the U.S. totaled $685 million in 2021.
-Apparel and accessories made up the largest portion at $449 million of the total.
-The next largest imports were agricultural products, chemicals, and processed foods.
+Total U.S.-Kenya two way trade currently reached over $1.49 billion in 2022.
+The U.S. exported $600 million worth of goods to Kenya.
+Oil and gas made up the largest export category at $221 million.
+This was followed by transportation equipment at $91 million and chemicals at $82 million.
+Imports from Kenya into the U.S. totaled $893 million in 2022.
+Apparel and accessories made up the largest portion at $544 million of the total.
+The next largest imports were agricultural products, and minerals and ores.
 (International Trade Administration)

-California is the second largest exporting state to Kenya after Texas.
-In 2021, California exported $32 million worth of goods to Kenya.
-Special classification provisions made up the largest portion at $7 million.
-This was followed by transportation equipment at $7 million and computer and electronic products at $4 million of the total.
+In 2022, California exported $23 million worth of goods to Kenya.
+Computers and electronic products made up the largest portion at $6 million.
+This was followed by transportation equipment at $6 million and chemicals at $2 million of the total.

-In 2021, California imported $85 million worth of goods from Kenya, $40 million of which was made up agricultural products.
-This was followed by apparel and accessories, processed foods, and reimports.
-In 2020, California was the second largest state importing Kenyan goods.
+In 2022, California imported $65 million worth of goods from Kenya, $38 million of which was made up agricultural products.
+This was followed by reimports, processed foods, and apparel and accessories.
 (International Trade Administration)

 Business Opportunities in Kenya

 Export Opportunities for Kenya’s Goods and Services – October 2020